petere/pguri/README.md

     Extracts the query part of a URI (roughly speaking, everything after the `?`).
 If there is no query part, returns null.

+- `uri_query_json(uri) returns json`

+    Converts the query part of a URI (roughly speaking, everything after the `?`) into a JSON object.
+This provides for easier access to individial query parameters.
+If there is no query part, returns null.

 - `uri_fragment(uri) returns text`

     Extracts the fragment part of a URI (roughly speaking, everything